-Also called "refresh rate," it is the number of times an entire CRT screen was refreshed, or redrawn, per second.
-Measured in Hertz, display systems typically ranged from 56 Hz to over 100, but at least 70 was recommended to help prevent eyestrain.
-The earliest CRTs were unable to support both the highest resolution along with a high refresh rate; however, later CRTs provided adequate rates at all resolutions.
-Vertical scan frequency is not an issue with LCD displays because they do not use phosphors that have to be continuously energized.
-However, the data from the frame buffer is continuously sent to the LCD panel in order to display animation and video.
-Thus, the flat panel does have a maximum refresh rate to support motion, but not to refresh static images.
+Also called "refresh rate," vertical scan frequency is the number of times a CRT was redrawn per second.
+Measured in Hertz, CRTs ranged from 56 to over 100 Hz, but at least 70 was recommended to help prevent eyestrain.
+Only the latest model CRTs could support their highest resolution along with a high refresh rate.LCD Screens Do Not Refresh Static ImagesVertical scan frequency is not an issue with LCD displays because they do not use phosphors that have to be continuously energized.
+However, the data from the GPU's frame buffer is continuously sent to the LCD panel.
+Thus, all flat panels have a maximum refresh rate.
 Contrast with horizontal scan frequency.
 See interlace.